sorashi/sorashi.github.io/_posts/2020-12-21-number-of-zeros-at-the-end-of-factorial-in-logarithmic-time.md

 You might think that knowing the number of zeros that suffix the value of $n!$ is useless.
 And you might be right.
 At least I haven't thought of any use.

-Even though, I want to leave this here, because I found this out while sovling something else.
+Even though, I want to leave this here, because I found this out while solving something else.

 So the problem is: